gnosticdev/bun-plugin-env-types/README.md

 ## Overview

-I just wanted type-safe environment variables availabe on `process.env` and `Bun.env` without having to manually add themm.
-So, I figure why not use the Bun plugin system to make a plugin that does this on the fly.
+Yes, I'm aware that interface merging NodeJS.ProcessEnv does the job most of the time.
+That is mostly sufficient, that is until you have 20 environment variables and you make a change to one or all of them and you forget to update your emv.d.ts.
+So, like so many plugins before this one, it was made out of frustration and a long, needless debugging session.

-Can be used in 3 ways:
+## Can be used in 3 ways:

-1) [Runtime Plugins](https://bun.sh/docs/runtime/plugins) - generate the env.d.ts file whenever you use a `bun` command. i.e. `bun run`, `bun build`, `bun ./script.ts`, etc.
+1) (recommended) [Runtime Plugins](https://bun.sh/docs/runtime/plugins) - generate the env.d.ts file whenever you use a `bun` command. i.e. `bun run`, `bun build`, `bun ./script.ts`, etc.
 2) [Build Plugins](https://bun.sh/docs/bundler#plugins) - generate the file whenever you run your build script (like an esbuild plugin).
 3) [Npx/Bunx] - just run the plugin directly with `bunx bun-plugin-env-types` and it will generate the file for you.